 - The tests that are ordered online don’t require a prescription.

-- You might use the results to gain insights for your fitness goals.
+- You might use the results to gain insights into your fitness goals.

-- They can be expensive and aren’t covered by health insurance, but you can use HSA/FSA.
+- They aren’t covered by health insurance, but you can use HSA/FSA.

 - Some people may find it challenging to take a blood sample at home.